marekborowiec/teaching/command-line1.md

 : (colon) – another separator

-~/Sandbox – an example of working directory; the directory you are in right now
+~ – an example of working directory; the directory you are in right now

 $ (dollar sign) – signifies that you are in user mode:

-compbiol@compbiol-VirtualBox:~/Sandbox$
+comp-biol@ubuntu:~$
 ```

 In these notes, the text that you should see or enter in your terminal window is on highlighted lines.
 Each new line means that the preceding line has been entered by pressing the `Return` key (Enter).